dotnet/docs-maui/docs/platform-integration/essentials/sms.md

 ---
 title: "SMS"
-description: "Learn how to use the .NET MAUISms class in Microsoft.Maui.Essentials to open the default SMS application.
+description: "Learn how to use the .NET MAUI Sms class in Microsoft.Maui.Essentials to open the default SMS application.
 The text message can be preloaded with a message and recipient." ms.date: 08/12/2021
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---